Tschrock/Tschrock/README.md

 Hello!
 My name is **Tyler Schrock**.
-I'm an open source enthusiast and full-time problem solver.
-I build everything from websites and mobile apps to video game mods and developer tools.
+I'm an open source enthusiast and build all sorts of things - websites, mobile apps, video game mods, developer tools, and more.

 If you want me to build something for you or have a job I might be interested in, please let get in touch!